MarieCHessler/yoga-and-more/README.md

 <br>

-* The site's responsiveness has been checked in Google DevTools throughout the project.
+* The site's responsiveness has been checked in Google Chrome DevTools throughout the project.

 <br>

-* The site has been run in Lighthouse, with the following results for the landing page, Our Classes and Thank you on desktop.
+* The site has been run in Lighthouse (part of Google Chrome DevTools), with the following results for the landing page, Our Classes and Thank you on desktop.

 ![Lighthouse results desktop](assets/images/lighthouse-desktop.webp)

 <br>

-* The site has been run in Lighthouse with the following results for the landing page, Our Classes and Thank you on mobile.
+* The site has been run in Lighthouse (part of Google Chrome DevTools) with the following results for the landing page, Our Classes and Thank you on mobile.

 ![Lighthouse results mobile](assets/images/lighthouse-mobile.webp)